 As Shany Mor succinctly put it in Fathom, the apartheid accusation declares that Israel ‘is guilty of not just committing a grievous crime but of being a grievous crime.’
 One cannot easily reform an existential state of being.
 Best retire the criminal to the dustbin of history.
 That eliminationist, antisemitic agenda has always been fundamental to the apartheid accusation, and the Amnesty report reinforces it. – Cary Nelson, President of the American Association of University Professors, 2006-2012, now Professor Emeritus, University of Illinois at Urbana-Champaign.

-This new introduction to the updated 2022 edition of The Apartheid Smear (forthcoming), originally published by BICOM in 2013, critiques a recent Amnesty International report, one of a crop of very similar ‘reports’ published by NGOs and UN bodies in 2021 and 2022 that smear Israel as an ‘apartheid’ state .
+This new introduction to the updated 2022 edition of The Apartheid Smear (forthcoming), originally published by BICOM in 2014, critiques a recent Amnesty International report, one of a crop of very similar ‘reports’ published by NGOs and UN bodies in 2021 and 2022 that call Israel an ‘apartheid’ state .
 The introduction is organised in three parts, critically examining in turn the analysis, politics, and methods of Amnesty’s report.

 Why is it so important for opinion formers and policy makers who seek peace via the two-state solution to reject the Amnesty Apartheid Report?